gardefjord/adamgardefjord/_projects/coupa.md

 </figure>
 <figure class="project-image">
   <img src="/assets/images/coupa/navigation.png" alt="Comparison of old and new navigation systems in Coupa, showcasing improved hierarchy and usability.">
-  <figcaption>Coupa Bought TradeEx and we adapted their colors.
-Here's the redesigned navigation structure with simplifyed workflows to make features more discoverable.</figcaption>
+  <figcaption>After Coupa had acquired Trade Extensions their branding was incorporated in the newly released platform.
+Here we can see the redesigned navigation structure with simplifyed hierarchy to increase discoverability.</figcaption>
 </figure>
 <figure class="project-image">
   <img src="/assets/images/coupa/designsystem.png" alt="Components of the CSO design system, including icons, typography, and color palettes.">
-  <figcaption>Design system components that ensure scalability and consistency across the platform.</figcaption>
+  <figcaption>A few components from the design system that ensure scalability and consistency across the platform.</figcaption>
 </figure>